tarasrng/big-query-emulator-write/README.md

-Demonstrates issue with big query emulator when using Big Query Storage Write API.
+# A small example that demonstrates issue with ghcr.io/goccy/bigquery-emulator when using Big Query Storage Write API.

-<p>Just run BigQueryEmulatorWriteApplicationTests</p>
+Running test:
+`./mvnw clean install`